Best Sports Bras for AA to D Cups of 2026

 Ortovox Sport Top has a wide band and is the only sports bra we tested made of 100% merino wool

-We tested this bra for several days of backcountry skiing, winter hiking, and cross country skiing, and no matter how hard we worked, we stayed warm and dry.
+• We tested this bra for years on multi-day backcountry skiing trips, winter hiking, and cross country skiing, and no matter how hard we worked, we stayed warm and dry.
 That’s one of the bonus qualities of wool over synthetic fabrics: It maintains its warmth when wet and doesn’t hold moisture for long (because the outer fibers of wool are hydrophobic and repel water).
 We haven’t tested this bra in summer temperatures, but given what we know about wool’s temperature management, and because this bra is so breathable, we assume it will perform well in a wide range of temperatures.

 Paloma Racerback Bra from Girlfriend Collective